Dharmik-afk/Python-nas/conductor/tracks/fix_duplicate_passwords_20251231/plan.md

 - [x] Task: Conductor - User Manual Verification 'Phase 1: Reproduce and Diagnose' (Protocol in workflow.md) e011587

 ## Phase 2: Implement Salted Hashing (Green Phase)
-- [ ] Task: Update `app/core/security.py` to use a more robust hashing configuration if not already present (ensure `passlib` is handling salts correctly).
+- [x] Task: Update `app/core/security.py` to use a more robust hashing configuration if not already present (ensure `passlib` is handling salts correctly).
-- [ ] Task: Modify `app/core/user_sync.py` to ensure that the hashes sent to `copyparty.conf` are generated in a way that Copyparty accepts them as unique (e.g., using Copyparty's supported salted formats).
+- [x] Task: Modify `app/core/user_sync.py` to ensure that the hashes sent to `copyparty.conf` are generated in a way that Copyparty accepts them as unique (e.g., using Copyparty's supported salted formats).
-- [ ] Task: Update `scripts/manage.py` to use the updated hashing logic when adding users via the CLI.
+- [x] Task: Update `scripts/manage.py` to use the updated hashing logic when adding users via the CLI.
-- [ ] Task: Verify that the reproduction test now passes (two users with same password can coexist).
+- [x] Task: Verify that the reproduction test now passes (two users with same password can coexist).
-- [ ] Task: Conductor - User Manual Verification 'Phase 2: Implement Salted Hashing' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 2: Implement Salted Hashing' (Protocol in workflow.md) 4778a7b

 ## Phase 3: Migration and Cleanup
 - [ ] Task: Implement a check to handle legacy (unsalted) hashes for existing users if necessary, or decide on a re-hash strategy.